-[an error occurred while processing this directive] Transport for London announced Monday that Clarke, 36, had cancelled her contract and will no continue to provide her voiceover work, although they did note that some of the spoof announcements were quite funny.
+Transport for London announced Monday that Clarke, 36, had cancelled her contract and will no continue to provide her voiceover work, although they did note that some of the spoof announcements were quite funny.

 But spokesman Dan Hodges said Clarke's attack on the subway itself had crossed the line.

 "We wouldn't employ somebody to promote our services who simultaneously criticizes those services," Hodges said.

 Clarke's voice will continue to fill London's subway cars until a replacement is needed, he said.